Russia and Soviet, Public Health, Gender

 J. William Fulbright College of Arts & Sciences

 Tricia Starks investigates the intersection of culture and public health in the Russian and Soviet context.
-Her first book detailed the application of the techniques of the modern state in the Soviet 1920s, and she currently researches tobacco use in Russia from the late nineteenth to the late twentieth century.
+Her first book detailed the intertwining of hygienic and revolutionary concepts in daily life in the Soviet 1920s.
+Her second revealed the deeply entrenched social and cultural meanings of smoking in late imperial Russia.
+She currently researches tobacco use alongside other issues of health in the Soviet Union and Russia in the late twentieth century.

 - Russian and Soviet

 - Sensory Studies

 - Smoking under the Tsars: A History of Tobacco in Imperial Russia.
 Cornell University Press, 2018.